Confession: I make homemade toothpaste because I’m a toothpaste snob.

-I fell in love with Earthpaste last year, after using it only once, and the whole family has been happily brushing their teeth with grey clay toothpaste ever since.
+I fell in love with Earthpaste after using it only once, and the whole family has been happily brushing their teeth with dirt ever since.
+In fact, we credit my husband beating gum disease to the clay.

-However, our supply of Earthpaste began to run low about a month ago and unbeknownst to the family, I started to panic.
+However, when our supply of Earthpaste began to run low, I started to panic.

-You see, I was so in love with all-natural Earthpaste and so against conventional toothpaste (because of the glycerin and fluoride), that I never wanted to go back and use the old stuff again… So last year, just one week after introducing Earthpaste to the family, in a moment of temporary mom-gone-too-crunchy, I threw all of the old toothpaste away.
+You see, I was so in love with all-natural Earthpaste and so against conventional toothpaste (because of the glycerin and fluoride), I never wanted to go back and use the old stuff again..

-Don’t get me wrong – I’m SO glad we’ve switched to all-natural toothpaste.
-But without a backup in the closet, when the toothpaste was gone – it was gone!
+Don’t get me wrong – I’m SO glad we’ve switched to an all-natural toothpaste.
+But without a backup in the closet, when the toothpaste was gone, it was gone!

-Cutting the tips off the ends of the tubes stretched what we had, but I had to come to terms with the inevitable: A day would come when the tubes would be completely empty and we would officially run out of toothpaste.
+Our experiment to see if cutting the tip off the end of toothpaste saves money worked, and it would stretch what toothpaste we had on hand for a little bit.
+But I had to come to terms with the inevitable: A day would come when the tubes would be completely empty and we would officially run out of toothpaste.

-That day came just over two weeks ago and I was forced to make a decision: Either fork over the money for more Earthpaste, or try to make it myself with what I already had on hand.
+That day came sooner than later and I was forced to make a decision: Either fork over the money for more Earthpaste, or try my hand at homemade toothpaste.

 Pssh, as if there’s an option in this frugal crunchy house. 😉

-I thought it would be super cool to make toothpaste with coconut oil, so my first batch included it plus clay, peppermint essential oil, salt and tea tree oil.
+I thought it would be super cool to make homemade toothpaste with coconut oil, and I know that coconut oil has amazing health benefits, so my first batch included it plus clay, peppermint essential oil, salt and tea tree oil.
 The flavor wasn’t bad, but it made for a really weird brushing experience.

-Coconut oil is solid at room temperature, so you can’t just dip your toothbrush into the jar.
-I had to scrape some out first and then put it on my brush… but even in my mouth it felt like little pieces of hard-ish clay were floating around until the heat from my mouth finally melted it… and then my mouth become oily and minty and I wasn’t really sure if I was actually brushing with it or if the melted toothpaste was just hanging out under my tongue…
+Because coconut oil is solid at room temperature, you can’t just dip your toothbrush into the jar.
+I had to scrape some out first and then put it on my brush.
+Then in my mouth the homemade toothpaste felt like little pieces of hard-ish clay were floating around until the heat from my mouth finally melted it.

 The list of ingredients on a tube of peppermint Earthpaste is pretty simple and straightforward: water, clay, xylitol, peppermint essential oil, menthol, real salt and tea tree oil.
-Lucky for me, I already had everything in my cabinets.
+Lucky for me, I had everything but xylitol and menthol.

-My second batch of toothpaste included water, clay, stevia, peppermint essential oil, real salt and tea tree oil.
-Dare I say, it was eerily like Earthpaste?!
+My second batch of homemade toothpaste included water, clay, stevia, peppermint essential oil, real salt and tea tree oil.
+Dare I say, it was just like Earthpaste?!

 All three flavors are Mr. Crumbs and kid approved, verified by eating AND brushing.
 (The Boy is actually the one that said the lemon flavor wasn’t lemon-y enough!)